I became a grandparent three years ago.

 Grandparents, I have come to realize, play an enormous role in the development of a child.
 And, oh my, what a gift that is.

 Having a grandchild has taught me so much when I thought my education in the parenting/child arena was pretty much over.
 My children were all grown, I had thought, I had done my best, and now it was their turn.

 Thankfully, this is not the case.

-Love is a never-ending resource
+2. Love is a never-ending resource.

 When I am babysitting my grandson, I will sometimes take out our photo albums to show him.
-They don’t hold his attention for long – he is only three after all – but I have been astounded at how quickly he has gained his sense of place.
+They don’t hold his attention for long—he is only three after all—but I have been astounded at how quickly he has gained his sense of place.
 I will tell stories of the people who are in his life, and those that came before him and are no longer with us.

-The other day we were travelling back home from an action packed day at an indoor play centre.
+The other day we were traveling back home from an action packed day at an indoor play center.
 Out of the blue he said, “I want a party, Gogo.”
 He had just celebrated his third birthday and he had a party so I thought he was remembering that day.
 Then, after a pause, he said he wanted a party and he wanted everyone to come.
 He started reciting all the names of the family.
 First he started off with all the people he knows and sees in the goings on in his life, but then he named the people in those photos, his ancestors.
 He was establishing his sense of place and was, unconsciously no doubt, willing them to surround him, to bring them together, his family.
-I am a story teller by nature, but he has reaffirmed to me just how important those stories are.
+I am a storyteller by nature, but he has reaffirmed to me just how important those stories are.